GCGCNStart

 Practical steps

-1. 1Use your exact plan name and member ID, not just the carrier name.
+1. 1Use your exact plan name, member ID, and network from the insurance card or portal.

-2. 2Verify the hospital facility, physician group, anesthesia, lab, imaging, pathology, and rehab separately.
+2. 2Verify the hospital facility, urgent care billing entity, emergency department follow-up location, physician group, anesthesia, lab, imaging, pathology, pharmacy, DME, and rehab separately when relevant.

-3. 3Ask if prior authorization, referral, or center-of-excellence approval is required.
+3. 3Ask whether prior authorization, referral, medical-necessity review, place-of-service rules, or center-of-excellence approval is required.

-4. 4Request the insurer's answer in writing or save the reference number.
+6. 6Request the insurer's answer in writing when possible or save the representative name, date, and call reference number.

-5. 5Recheck before care if the appointment is months away.
+7. 7Recheck before care if the appointment is months away or the plan year changes.

 Questions to ask

-• Is this exact facility in network for my plan?
+• Is this exact facility in network for my exact plan and network?

-• Is the doctor group also in network?
+• Is the doctor group, urgent care billing entity, emergency department follow-up clinic, or university hospital clinic also in network?

-• Do I need prior authorization or referral?
+• Do I need prior authorization, a referral, or medical-necessity documentation?

-• What is my deductible and coinsurance for this service?
+• What is my deductible, copay, coinsurance, and estimated out-of-pocket cost for this appointment or service?

 Red flags